zonca/ezid_api/README.md

 # EZID DOI Management

 This project provides Python scripts to interact with the EZID API for creating and checking Digital Object Identifiers (DOIs).
+For complete API reference details, see the [EZID API documentation](https://ezid.cdlib.org/doc/apidoc.html).

 ## Setup